Home | Browse Topics | Criminal & traffic law | The criminal courts | Bail: Being released while your case is ongoing

 Bail Act 2000, s 8 Victims’ Rights Act 2002, s 30

 If someone is charged with certain serious offences, including sexual violation or other serious assault, the court must take into account any views of the victim about whether bail should be granted.
-The police will liaise with the victim.
+The police will get the views of the victim.

 What happens if court bail is not granted?